QionglingLi/LifespanGradient/README.md

 ## Functional connectome gradient analysis
 **1. Gradients identification**
-   The functional connectome gradients were computed using the [BrainSpace toolbox v0.1.10](https://github.com/MICA-MNI/BrainSpace) based on the vertex-wise functional connectome matrix.
+   The functional connectome gradients were computed using the [BrainSpace toolbox v0.1.10](https://github.com/MICA-MNI/BrainSpace) based on the vertex-wise functional connectome matrix ([code](https://github.com/QionglingLi/LifespanGradient/blob/main/GradientAnalysis/GradientAnalysis.m)).

 **2. Gradients alignment**
    These gradients were iteratively aligned using the Procrustes rotation.
 We identified the correspondence between the original gradients and the aligned ones based on the largest values of the final transformation matrices ([Xia et al. Molecular Psychiatry 2022](https://github.com/mingruixia/MDD_ConnectomeGradient/blob/main/0_GradientCalculation/a_analysis_pipeline.m)).